-SYNTAX delete delivery Command Qualifiers None.
-Defaults None. restrictions Must be root in order to delete another user's choice of delivery method, or to delete the default delivery method selection.
-PARAMETERS None.
-DESCRIPTION This utility is used to the PMDF user profile data choice. delete (clear) a previous delivery method selection from abase.
-A user may only delete their own delivery method EXAMPLES Below is an example of del eting a delivery method selection. pmdf prof: profile&gt; sho Your deliv profile&gt; de profile&gt; ex: ile ow delivery very selection is BSD lete delivery it set delivery
+SYNTAX delete delivery

+Must be root in order to delete another user's choice of delivery method, or to delete the default delivery method selection.

+This utility is used to delete (clear) a previous delivery method selection from the PMDF user profile database.
+A user may only delete their own delivery method choice.

+Below is an example of deleting a delivery method selection.

+'''

+pmdf profile

+profile> show delivery

+Your delivery selection is BSD

+profile> delete delivery

+profile> exit

+'''

+set delivery